rbontekoe/BAWJ/docs/src/chapter3.md

 ## ToDo

-- Thinking of Literate.jl as package to make PDFs.
+- Thinking of Literate.jl as a package to make PDFs.
 - How to attach a PDF to an email?
 - How to send an email?
 - [SMTPClient.jl](https://github.com/aviks/SMTPClient.jl)